rgalhama/nnfixrec_cogsci2019/README.md

   author  = {Raquel G. Alhama and Noam Siegelman and Ram Frost and Blair C. Armstrong},

-  title   = {The Role of Entropy in Visual Word Recognition: A Perceptually-Constrained Connectionist Account},
+  title   = {The Role of Information in Visual Word Recognition: A Perceptually-Constrained Connectionist Account},

   journal = {Proceedings of the 41st Annual Conference of the Cognitive Science Society},